 We touched on this earlier in the article.
 Lower the risk and the level of contemplation needed to purchase from you.

 How long do you take to think about a purchase when the item is $5 versus $100?

 A strong craft show display is essential.
-If it doesn’t attract shoppers, it doesn’t matter what you have on that table, you can’t bring in your top sales.
+If it doesn’t attract shoppers, it doesn’t matter what you have on that table; you can’t bring in your top sales.

 People see your display from a distance and it’s their first impression of your business.
-If they can’t see anything because your products are laying flat or they see you but your display gives off the wrong vibe, they may not bother stopping at your craft show table.
+If they can’t see anything because your products are sitting flat or they see you but your display gives off the wrong vibe, they may not bother stopping at your craft show table.

 It’s not about being over the top or flashy.
 It’s about creating a cohesive look your ideal customer will be drawn to as soon as they walk in the venue.